AI Emoji Rain - Colorful Emojis Falling from the Sky

 }

-Creates a canvas that fills the entire browser window using the window's current width and height
+Creates a canvas that fills the entire browser window, using the browser's current width and height.

 spawn(x, y)